Johnxinlei/PHBS_MLF_Project/README.md

 The data is related with direct marketing campaigns of a Portuguese banking institution.
 It contains 41188 observations along with 21 features about information of clients as shown below:
 ![](./data.png)

+Steps for data processing
-2.1: Drop the observations which contains missing value, then our observations count changes to 30488
+* Drop the observations which contains "unknown" value, then our observations count changes to 30488

-2.2: Calculate the coefficient of each variable
+* Calculate the coefficient of each variable
 ![](./Picture/coefficient.png)

-2.3: Balance the data (Becuase for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data is very unbalanced)
+* Check the Imbalance of the data, for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data   is very unbalanced.
+So we upsampling the minority class unit the number of two class are equal

-2.4: Use "One-Hot Encoding" to divide one category variable with multiple value into several dummy variables
+* Use "One-Hot Encoding" to divide category variables with multiple value into several dummy variables,because there are many category variables in our dataset

 ## 3.Model Training
 3.1 Applying PCA to the balanced data after standardization